 BBTV spread all over La Granja sources in Negros.

 Start of Bohol bananas through People's Fair Trade Assiatance Center (PFTAC) started.

 Banana Buchy Top virus disease was first reported in La Granja.

 NCPD with JCNC launched FYDP (Five Year Development Plan) in La Granja Balangon communities.

 Start of Balangon from Iloilo through Panay Fruits Trading Corporation (PFTC).
-Current p2p trade partners in is Partners for Rural Upliftment and Sustainable Farming, Inc (PARTNERS)
+Latest p2p trade partner in Panay was Partners for Rural Upliftment and Sustainable Farming, Inc (PARTNERS).